Capital One Venture Rewards Credit Card review

-Plus, you can still earn Chase Ultimate Rewards points (worth 2 cents) and Citi ThankYou points (worth 1.7 cents) on everyday purchases, such as supermarkets and restaurants along with on eligible travel.
+Plus, you can still earn Citi ThankYou points (worth 1.7 cents) and Chase Ultimate Rewards points (worth 2 cents) on everyday purchases, such as supermarkets and restaurants, along with on eligible travel.

-If you don’t want the hassle of finding transfer partners, both cards offer a 25 percent boost in point value when you redeem via their respective travel portals, but Citi’s ThankYou Travel Center will be ending this boost on Apr.
-10, 2021.
+If you don’t want the hassle of finding transfer partners, both cards offer a 25 percent boost in point value when you redeem via their respective travel portals, but Citi’s ThankYou Travel Center will be ended this boost on April 10, 2021.

 |Card||Rewards rate||Annual fee||Sign-up bonus|